tthecoder15/T3A2---MERN-App/T3A2-B/README.md

 #### [Pawfect Care Trello Board](https://trello.com/b/dlt2E3Mm/full-stack-app)

-To begin the project, we first established the broad checkpoints we needed to reach to fulfill the brief.
+To begin the project, we first established the broad checkpoints we needed to reach to fulfil the brief.
 We then extrapolated on the different stages and broke them down into steps.
 Each morning after beginning the project, we held stand-up meetings where we discussed goals for each day, co-ordinated design decisions which impacted the front end and back end and reprioritised tasks as neccessary.
 The Kanban board was updated daily and continues to be so as we progress the website's implementation.

 #### 11/08/2024 First Trello Screenshot